dojo/widgets/src/label/README.md

 # @dojo/widgets/label widget

-Dojo 2's `Label` widget creates a `<label>` element that wraps its children and inserts a text node as either the first or last child.
+Dojo's `Label` widget creates a `<label>` element that wraps its children and inserts a text node as either the first or last child.
 It is included by default in all form input widgets, including `ComboBox` and `TimePicker`.
 Input widgets control the text, visibility, and placement of the label through the following properties:
 - `label`: String used as label text
 - `labelAfter`: If true, the label node follows the input node in the generated vdom
 - `labelHidden`: This corresponds to the `hidden` class on the Label widget.